TrimbleSolutionsCorporation/TSEPManifestGenerator/README.md

 ======

 Some ideas for improving the tool if needed:
-- warning when changing Save folder
+- highlight files over folders in the file tree
-- empty also file list when Save folder is changed
+- don't show folders that don't have files matching the pattern in the file list